-This blog is an addendum of the study report on “Responsibilities of Board of Directors and Promoters towards Investors and Stakeholders” submitted to IIM Kozhikode as part of the curriculum for the course “Leadership and Corporate accountability” during the MBA program.
+This blog is an addendum of the study report on “Responsibilities of Board of Directors and Promoters towards Investors and Stakeholders” submitted to IIM Kozhikode by Nilotpal, Raghu, Ritam, Sanjay, Shailesh, Shubam, Subin, Tushar, and Yash as part of the “Leadership and Corporate accountability” course included in the EPGP program.

 • A startup raised 5 crores in their first funding round from a VC firm.
 The founders were serving as the directors.
 While raising the investment, it was stated that the money will be used for product development and marketing.
 However, the founders diverted a significant portion of the funds towards personal expenses and even buying a car for the company, which the founders used for personal purposes.